About Our Programs

 Do you provide housing?

-Also, before classes start, you may contact your classmates via your cohort Slack channel so that you can coordinate and share accommodation with each other if you so choose.
+We do not provide housing but you may, before classes start, contact your classmates via your cohort Discord channel so that you can coordinate and share accommodation with each other if you so choose.

 Additional Information on Python and Data Science Programs